Azerbaijani police found numerous weapons and ammunition in Khankandi | News.az

 - 22 Jan 2026 03:37

-Numerous weapons and ammunition were discovered in Azerbaijan’s Khankandi city, says the Ministry of Internal Affairs of Azerbaijan.
+Numerous weapons and ammunition were discovered in Azerbaijan’s Khankandi city, News.az reports citing the Ministry of Internal Affairs of Azerbaijan.

-On February 21, as a result of measures implemented by the police, 2 machine guns of different brands, 3 rifles, 10 grenades, 16 cartridge combs, 2950 cartridges of different calibers and other ammunition were found and seized in Khankandi city.
+On March 4, as a result of measures implemented by the police, 13 automatic weapons of different brands, 1 pistol, 5 rifles, 9 grenades, 10 lighters, 45 cartridge combs, 1845 cartridges of various calibers and other ammunition were found and seized in hankandi city.